BhoomiKhan/YouTube_Data_API_Auth/README.md

 Important

+src/main/resources has

-src/main/resources has youtubeDataAuthConfig.properties which has
+1 - youtubeDataAuthConfig.properties which has

-youtubeDataAuthAPI.CLIENT_ID=

-youtubeDataAuthAPI.CLIENT_SECRET=

-youtubeDataAuthAPI.REDIRECT_URI=https%3A%2F%2Flocalhost%3A8443%2Foauth2callback

-youtubeDataAuthAPI.REDIRECT_URI_FOR_ACCESS_TOKEN=https://localhost:8443/oauth2callback
+youtube.youtubeDataAuthAPI.CLIENT_ID=

+youtube.youtubeDataAuthAPI.CLIENT_SECRET=

+2 - redirectConfig.properties

+youtube.redirect.REDIRECT_URI=https%3A%2F%2Flocalhost%3A8443%2Foauth2callback

+youtube.redirect.REDIRECT_URI_FOR_ACCESS_TOKEN=https://localhost:8443/oauth2callback

+3 - refreshToken.properties

+youtube.refresh.REFRESH_TOKEN=

 Note: I have put the example of REDIRECT_URI and REDIRECT_URI_FOR_ACCESS_TOKEN above, you can follow that and don't forget to add Redirect URI's in the app console.
 (This is Important).